XANuN/square-typeface/Readme.md

 ## Open source files

-The fonts source files are available for download or alterations in the [repository's 'square-typeface' branch](https://github.com/retr0atelier/square-typeface)
+The fonts' source files are available for download or alterations in the [repository's 'square-typeface' branch](https://github.com/retr0atelier/square-typeface)

 Available files: